Snakes can hear you scream, new research reveals

 Using silence as our control, we played one of three sounds, each including a range of frequencies: 1–150Hz, 150–300Hz and 300–450Hz.
 For comparison, the human voice range is about 100–250Hz, and birds chirp at about 8,000Hz.

-In one previous study, researchers hung western diamondback rattlesnakes (Crotalus atrox) in a steel mesh basket and observed their restricted behaviours in response to sound frequencies between 200Hz and 400Hz.
-In another, researchers surgically implanted electrodes into the brains of partially anaesthetised snakes, detecting electrical potentials in response to sound up to 600Hz.
+In one previous study, researchers hung western diamondback rattlesnakes (Crotalus atrox) in a steel mesh basket and observed their restricted behaviors in response to sound frequencies between 200Hz and 400Hz.
+In another, researchers surgically implanted electrodes into the brains of partially anaesthetized snakes, detecting electrical potentials in response to sound up to 600Hz.

 But our research is the first to investigate how multiple snake species respond to sounds in a space where they can move freely.
 We also used an accelerometer to detect whether the sounds produced ground vibrations.
 In this way we confirmed the snakes were indeed registering airborne sounds, and not just feeling ground vibrations.